 • Weather – To ensure the safety of you and your builders, construction is often halted during extreme weather conditions.
 Luckily for us in Southern Oregon, our winters are mild and usually only offer an occasional dusting of snow.

-Ready To Start Building Your Dream Home?
+Are You Ready To Start Building Your Dream Home?

-Now that you know how long it takes to build a new home, it’s time to get the ball rolling!
+Now that you know how long it takes to build your home, it’s time to get the ball rolling!
 When you’re ready to start construction on your new home, consider building it in The Vineyards at Stage Pass!
-With local vineyard charm and nearby city amenities, this community is a great home base for your next adventure.
-Plus, we have connections with fantastic local builders and financial institutions, which will make the process that much easier.
-To learn more about life at Stage Pass, reach out to our team today.